You’re trying to determine whether Croatia is expensive. The answer is that it can be.

 Don’t overlook traveling by boat in Croatia.
 In fact, with hundreds of islands and coastal destinations to its name, getting around Croatia by boat is sometimes a necessity.

 More boats and ferries run in the high season (i.e., summer) than at other times of the year.
-Ferries are usually car ferries, but you can also use them as foot passengers, while catamarans are usually just for foot passengers.
+Ferries are usually car ferries, but you can also use them as foot passengers, while catamarans are generally just for foot passengers.

 Tickets can be bought online in advance, which can make things cheaper.
 But in peak season, getting to the dock early is still a good idea.